s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 (Fig. \ref{fig:fibonacciCRecursive}), however, we get pure functional C code without any assignment statements, that resembles the Haskell variant in Fig. \ref{fig:fibonacciHaskell}.
-Also note how the flow of the programming without requiring any modifiable state.
+Note the flow of the programming without requiring any modifiable state.

 ~~~~ {#fig:fibonacciCRecursive
     .c